Primitive Methodist Church cnr Finniss & Dundas Sts

 Town or Locality: Gawler

-Please <click here> to view a photo of the Primitive Methodist Church located on the corner Finniss & Dundas Streets.
+Please <click here> to view a photo of the Primitive Methodist Church located on the corner Finniss & Dundas Streets (GHT sincerely thanks Marion Zerk for sharing this gem with us).

 .